Respiratory therapist: Canada

 Upon graduation from an accredited school of respiratory therapy, the graduate is then eligible to write the national exam administered by the Canadian Board for Respiratory Care.

 Success on this examination will then allow the respiratory therapist to register with any licensing body in Canada.
-Alberta, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Quebec and Saskatchewan are the Canadian provinces with provincial licensing bodies; in these provinces, it is illegal to practice the profession of Respiratory Care without first being licensed as a full or provisional member with the provincial licensing body.
+Alberta, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, Quebec and Saskatchewan are the Canadian provinces with provincial licensing bodies; in these provinces, it is illegal to practice the profession of respiratory care without first being licensed as a full or provisional member with the provincial licensing body.

 These provinces are so-called regulated provinces.
 In some provinces, one may work provisionally upon graduating, until writing and passing the exam.
-In all other jurisdictions, the licensing body for the profession of Respiratory Care is the Canadian Society for Respiratory Therapy.
+In all other jurisdictions, the licensing body for the profession of respiratory care is the Canadian Society for Respiratory Therapy.

-Registration as a full member is optional for respiratory therapists living in regulated provinces, however, for respiratory therapists living in non-regulated provinces, registration as a full member with the CSRT is compulsory.
-Registration with the provincial regulatory body or the CSRT (in non-regulated provinces) confers upon the respiratory therapist the title of registered respiratory therapist (RRT).
-Canada and the United States recognize each of their cardio-pulmonary education structure as equal, however, a qualifying exam must be written in order to practice in either nation.
+Registration as a full member with the CSRT is compulsory for respiratory therapists living in non-regulated provinces, and optional for respiratory therapists living in regulated provinces.
+Registration with the provincial regulatory body or the CSRT (in non-regulated provinces) confers the title of registered respiratory therapist (RRT).
+Canada and the United States recognize each of their cardio-pulmonary education structure as equal; however, a qualifying exam must be written in order to practice in either nation.

-There is pressure for the program to become a degree, like other therapies (physical therapy, occupational therapy) now require a master's degree or greater.
-However, in some places such as Alberta, Canada the cardio-pulmonary course work is only offered at technical schools that are unable to grant a formal degree.
+There is pressure for the program to become a degree, in the way that other therapies (physical therapy, occupational therapy) now require a master's degree or greater.
+However, in some places such as Alberta, Canada, the cardio-pulmonary coursework is only offered at technical schools that are unable to grant a formal degree.